South African administrative law: "Not specifically excluded by the Act"

-It is important to note that in section 33 the adjective "administrative," not "executive," is used to qualify "action."
+In section 33 the adjective "administrative," not "executive," is used to qualify "action."
 This suggests that the test for determining whether conduct constitutes "administrative action" is not whether or not the action concerned is performed by a member of the executive arm of government.
 What matters is not so much the functionary as the function.
 The question is whether the task itself is administrative or not.
 It may well be that some acts of a legislature may constitute "administrative action."
 Similarly, judicial officers may, from time to time, carry out administrative tasks.
 The focus of the enquiry as to whether conduct is "administrative action" is not on the arm of government to which the relevant actor belongs, but on the nature of the power he or she is exercising.